jcharra/Entris/src/README.txt

 ENTRIS - an enhanced Tetris clone
 ---------------------------------

-Written in August 2010 by Johannes Charra using Python2.6 and consequently excessive duck typing
+Written in August/September 2010 by Johannes Charra using Python2.6 and consequently excessive duck typing (pun intended).
-(pun intended).

 Controls